TheAntiSnipe/go-vault/Go/creating a Go module.md

 }
 ```

 `var` here is a variable token that we've cast into a string.
+Note that the syntax is ``

 Now what's `fmt.Sprintf`?
 Here's the reference I used to get the answer: [fmt package - fmt - pkg.go.dev](https://pkg.go.dev/fmt)
 Here's the short answer: It's the only one of the three functions that returns a string.
 The others write directly to a standard output and return error codes and byte lengths.
 For the long answer, check out [[fmt print routines]].